-How To: Instructions on using Baling Wire - Bale Ties on industrial recycling balers
+How To: Instructions on using Baling Wire or Bale Ties on industrial recycling balers

 How to tie a Bale on a Vertical Baler